-- 1. If patient meets inclusion criteria for administering medication obtain informed consent - All treatment for COVID-19 require a non-formulary request to be submitted and approved. - 2.
-For instructions on dose, preparation and infusion of mAbs and antivirals, refer to the specific medication under Section 6.
-Medications above. - 3.
+- 1. If patient meets inclusion criteria for administering medication obtain informed consent - → All treatment for COVID-19 require a non-formulary request to be submitted and approved. - 2.
+For instructions on dose, preparation and infusion of mAbs and antivirals, refer to FDA package Insert or EUA. - 3.
 If medication administered through infusion, clinically monitor the patient throughout the infusion and for at least one hour post administration - 4.
 Allergic reaction: If patient develops an allergic reaction to the medication, proceed to the attached Allergic Reaction Protocol (Differs slightly from National Nursing Allergic Reaction Protocol) - 5.
 If patient does not meet inclusion criteria for treatment, continue to monitor as clinically indicated or transfer to local hospital for further monitoring and treatment. - 6.
 Contact the ordering provider for any questions or concerns identified while evaluating the patient, administering the treatment, and during the one-hour post-infusion monitoring period.